KhaledPakizeh/Speedy-Convolve-/README.md

 ![](pics/convolve.PNG)

 ## Conclusion:
 Unrolled piplines on FPGAs/(SoCs) allow very speedy executions in comparsion to processing done on a fixed point microprocessor.
 Challanges such as metastability could be solved through various techniques, such as a FIFO synchronizer.
-Thorough testing of all the components needs to be done prior to creating the final circuit.
+Outputs need to be clipped in order to prevent bit overflow and causing the outputs to round back to 0s.